Iodine: what is it?

 Why some people don’t get enough iodine

-Some Australian children – especially those in Victoria, Tasmania and New South Wales – don’t get quite enough iodine.
+Some children in Australia – especially those in Victoria, Tasmania and New South Wales – don’t get quite enough iodine.

-This might be because several areas of Australia have low iodine levels in the soil, meaning vegetables grown in these areas don’t have much iodine.
+This might be because several areas of Australia have low iodine levels in the soil, meaning fruit, vegetables and livestock grown or raised in these areas don’t have much iodine.

 Too much iodine

-It’s possible to have too much iodine, but consuming a dangerously high level of it is actually quite hard.
-For example, your child would need to eat 1 kg of cheese or 25 whole boiled eggs or drink 5 glasses of milk in one sitting to have too much.
+It’s possible to have too much iodine, but it’s quite hard to get a dangerously high level of it from food alone.
+For example, to have too much iodine, a child aged 1-3 years would need regularly to eat 1 kg of cheese or 25 whole boiled eggs or drink 4 glasses of milk in a day.

-Some medications and supplements might also contain high doses of iodine.
+Some medicines and supplements might also contain high doses of iodine.